awsdocs/amazon-gamelift-developer-guide/doc_source/security_iam_service-with-iam.md

 # How GameLift works with IAM<a name="security_iam_service-with-iam"></a>

 Before you use IAM to manage access to GameLift, you should understand what IAM features are available to use with GameLift\.
-To get a high\-level view of how GameLift and other AWS services work with IAM, see [AWS Services That Work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) in the *IAM User Guide*\.
+To get a high\-level view of how GameLift and other AWS services work with IAM, see [AWS services that work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) in the *IAM User Guide*\.

 If you're using GameLift FleetIQ as a standalone feature with Amazon EC2, also refer to [Security in Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 ## GameLift identity\-based policies<a name="security_iam_service-with-iam-id-based-policies"></a>

 With IAM identity\-based policies, you can specify allowed or denied actions and resources as well as the conditions under which actions are allowed or denied\.
 GameLift supports specific actions, resources, and condition keys\.
-To learn about all of the elements that you use in a JSON policy, see [IAM JSON Policy Elements Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html) in the *IAM User Guide*\.
+To learn about all of the elements that you use in a JSON policy, see [IAM JSON policy elements reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html) in the *IAM User Guide*\.

 ### Actions<a name="security_iam_service-with-iam-id-based-policies-actions"></a>